13 more Iowa sheriffs endorse gun amendment

 Recent polling from the Des Moines Register found 58 percent of likely voters plan to vote for the proposed amendment in the Nov.
 8 midterm election.
 Thirty-seven percent of likely voters would vote against it, and another 6 percent were not sure.

-The Iowa Firearms Coallition is an affiliate of the National Rifle Association and NSSF, the firearm industry trade association.
+The Iowa Firearms Coalition is an affiliate of the National Rifle Association and NSSF, the firearm industry trade association.